floodmodel/GRM/README.md

 2021.01.07.
 Bug fix in bitmap image output renderer
 2021.01.16.
 Bug fix in calculating average rainfall when using '/f' option
 2021.02.22.
 Bug fix in writing GRM version
+2021.04.19.
+Add an error check process for initial storages of reservoirs